koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 Only local RTSP Cameras are offiiclaly supported by Scrypted NVR.
 This is typically any camera that implements the `ONVIF` and `RTSP` protocol.

-Unsupported hardware includes:
+Unsupported hardware (which may work to varying degrees) includes:
-  * Cloud cameras like Ring, Google/Nest, Arlo, are not supported.
+  * Cloud cameras like Ring, Google/Nest, and Arlo.
-  * Non-native RTSP Cameras like Wyze are not supported.
+  * Non-native RTSP Cameras like Wyze.

+**Subscriptions intended for unsupported hardware are not eligible for technical assistance or refunds.**

 See the [Buyer's Guide](/buyers-guide/cameras) for recommended camera hardware.